7:50am - 2:50pm*

 A middle-school student at North Cross has a lot on her plate; and she likes it that way.
 With entrance into the sixth grade, a student is introduced to more responsibility, more opportunity, and with that, more is required of her time-management skills.
 The transition to Middle School, a time when a student is old enough to be dropped off at the movies with a friend but still needs a ride home from soccer practice, may seem precarious, but North Cross students have the support from faculty, peers, family, and coaches to help lift them to their highest potential.
 By promoting scholarship, honor, integrity, and community responsibility, as well as providing an environment in which the students’ best interests are at the heart of every decision, the Middle School has an immediate goal of preparing students for the academic demands of the Upper School.

 DeHart speeches, a series of independent research presentations by each senior class member throughout the year, expose the entire Upper School student body to diverse topics and opinions, much like mini-lectures.
-By the time a freshman graduates from North Cross, they will have heard, on average, over 120 DeHart lectures.
+By the time a freshman graduates from North Cross, they will have heard over 120 DeHart lectures.
 Also unique to the Upper School is our Horace G. Fralin Global Studies Program which requires its participants to engage in global travel, required coursework, and group discussions on topics concerning global issues and policy.
 Once the requirements are met, the graduate will receive a separate certificate in addition to their North Cross diploma, recognizing them as a Global Studies Scholar.
+And, new the 2018-19 academic year, students who fulfill course and activity requirements, including a senior project, can receive a STEM Certificate upon graduation.

 Upper School Division Director